truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/_index.md

 #### User and Group Configuration
 Accept the default values in **User and Group Configuration**.
-If you configured SCALE with a new administration user for MinIO, enter the UID and GID in these fields.
+If you configured TrueNAS with a new administration user for MinIO, enter the UID and GID in these fields.

 #### Network Configuration
 Accept the default port numbers in **API Port** and **Web Port**, which are the port numbers MinIO uses to communicate with the app and web portal.